 Sometimes for aesthetic reasons we have to remove sound dental structure, always thinking about the correct balance between costs and benefits.
 On the other hand, we must be as conservative as we can, trying to avoid any healthy tissue removal.

 A lot of patients have some white or brown blur on the buccal surface of their teeth; covering and masking them with composite resin might be difficult, and require healthy structure sacrifice to obtain enough space for the restorative material.
 Ceramic veneers are an highly aesthetic solution, but they are invasive and often require tooth preparation.

 As you already saw on our website we can remove this kind of spot without using burs, thanks to the infiltration technique (Icon – DMG).

 In this case report we want to show how easy and efficient this technique is.

-Img.
-1 – The patient is a 17 years old girl, complaining about a white blur on the upper right lateral incisor.
-The blur is really well visible and is obviously unaesthetic.
+The patient is a 17 year old girl, complaining about a white blur on the upper right lateral incisor.
+The blur is really obvious and is clearly unaesthetic.

 We decide to use the infiltration technique, so without any kind of anesthesia (no drilling is required) we place the rubber dam; we have to remember that this material is just a particular kind of enamel adhesive, so it’s really important to control humidity using the rubber dam.

 Following the product instructions we apply the etching gel, gently moving the tip over the blur.

 The second syringe contains alcohol, and we can use it to perfectly remove all the water.